 Here’s why in simple terms:

-- Creating an R&D group alienates everyone else.
+- Creating an R&D group, or Innovation Team, alienates everyone else.
 This is the killer – the limits of sociology kills innovation more often than the limits of technology.
 The jargon is technology transfer, which means “how do we get ideas from the R&D group into products?”
-It’s the least exciting challenge but the most important.
-If the ideas never impact products what was the point?
-R&D sets goals unapproachable for product team’s 3/6/12 month horizons and wonder why they’re ignored 90% of the time, while product teams look at R&D and think they’re insane (10 year horizons?
-WTF).
-Managers love to couch this problem with jargon like “innovation pipelines” and “invention waves” but its BS – they don’t see the problem as sociology.
+Product teams are very busy with their own projects and have little natural interest in wanting to follow someone else’s plans.
+R&D, by design, sets goals unapproachable for product team’s 3/6/12 month horizons and wonder why they’re ignored 90% of the time, while product teams look at R&D and think they’re insane (10 year horizons?
+Will we be alive then?).
+Managers love to couch this problem with jargon like “innovation pipelines” and “invention waves” but they’re missing the real challenge – they don’t see the problem as sociology.
 R&D groups and product teams naturally resent each other, primarily because the leaders of each group have very different belief systems about what is valuable.
-Until those issues are confronted little else matters: great ideas will go nowhere.
+Until those issues are addressed little else matters: great ideas will go nowhere.

 - R&D never has a service arm.
-One obvious way to connect R&D to products, or to build good relationships, is to dedicate 10% of R&D as a service to Product team engineers.
-What problems are too big for release schedules, but too tactical for standard R&D budget?
+One obvious way to build camaraderie with product teams is to dedicate 10% of R&D as a service to Product team engineers.
+What problems are too big for release schedules, but too tactical for typical R&D ambitions?
 That’s the sweet spot where technology transfer starts and grass roots level bonds can be made.
-Any R&D manager who invests in closing the culture gap buys chips to spend when R&D has a breakthrough idea that ordinarily would scare the pants off product teams.
+Any R&D manager who invests in closing the culture gap buys trust that will help when R&D has a breakthrough idea that ordinarily would scare product teams.
 The problem is that R&D ego would see this role as a concession to product team “superiority”, which is why its never been done.

 - The politics are broken.
 Conflicts start at the VP level.
 R&D is directed at satisfying VPs, and R&D managers bet that when they deliver a great innovation the VP, or CEO, will do the radical shift from old ideas to new ones.
 There are often big egos at work in anyone interested in leading an innovation lab and the hubris is hard to hide.
 They underestimate how hard politically these moves are and how rarely they happen.
-In the meantime line and middle managers, the people most interested in change, are ignored.
 VPs may have the most power but often that means they are least likely to adopt change since they have the most to lose (it’s likely rising middle managers on product teams that are at the leverage point of power, ambition and risk taking, not their boss).

 - Everyone wants to feel creative.
 Would you want to be told to only work on other people’s ideas?
 Any R&D group faces the challenge of being in the ivory tower: they’re resented as soon as they walk in the door, especially if they throw their PhD’s and research pedigrees around at engineers with different values.
 Innovation is a social process that smart motivated people want to participate in – if you propagate the belief that only special people in special roles can do it, something is broken (see questioning VPs of Innovation).

-- At the end of the day someone has to take the bet.
+- At the end of the day someone has to make the bet.
 Good R&D minimizes risk but never eliminates it.
-It produces explorations and potentials, but someone has to say “I’m betting my successful division on new thing X”.
+It produces explorations and potentials, but someone has to say “I’m betting my successful and profitable division on new thing X”.
 That’s a hard thing to say: I’ve never said it, have you?
 Most R&D managers despite their confidence have never said it either and part of why they’re “in research” is their lack of aptitude or interest in business thinking.
-In the end every failed R&D effort has a Product VP who was unwilling to take the risk, either for good reasons (the ideas were not worthy) or bad (they didn’t believe or didn’t have the the courage).
+In the end every failed R&D effort has a Product VP, or CEO, who was unwilling to take the risk, either for good reasons (the ideas were not worthy) or bad (they didn’t believe or didn’t have the the courage).
 No one likes to risk their career based on someone else’s bet.

 - This Booz-Allen report evaluates R&D spending and supports the notion that pure R&D matters less, in a business context, than transfer.